 cdap-mapreduce-archetype; for Spark, use either

-org.example.app) with your own organization, but it must not be replaced with
+org.example.app) with your own app name and organization, but the groupId must not

 Complete examples for each archetype: